bruin-data/bruin/README.md

 wget -qO- https://raw.githubusercontent.com/bruin-data/bruin/refs/heads/main/install.sh | sh
 ```

+> [!IMPORTANT]
+> If you are on Windows, make sure to run the command in the Git Bash or WSL terminal.

 ### macOS (Homebrew)
 Alternatively, if you are a macOS users, you can use Homebrew to install Bruin CLI:
 ```shell